Hope everything's going well for you here in the holidays.

 I hope Christmas was fantastic for you.

-And across this great land where we had an opportunity to sort of huddle up with friends and family and get into that blissful reverie of the holiday season.
+It sure was for us here in Texas and across this great land where we had an opportunity to sort of huddle up with friends and family and get into that blissful reverie of the holiday season until a guy tried to blow up a plane on Christmas Day.

-It did me, and I find myself paying a little more attention to the news than I usually do on vacation, and now in the aftermath, we're all paying attention to the various storylines that stem from the uh from the Nigerian hijackers hijacker, excuse me, Nigerian would-be plane bomber.
+And now in the aftermath, we're all paying attention to the various storylines that stem from the Nigerian hijacker, excuse me, Nigerian would-be plane bomber.

-And until we get our act together and get on a proper war footing and realize what we're up against here, uh all we can do is pray that the next plane bomber is as unlucky as this one was.
+And until we get our act together and get on a proper war footing and realize what we're up against here, all we can do is pray that the next plane bomber is as unlucky as this one was.

 And I want to do better.

-And we're spending a lot of time today talking about ways in which to do better, and obviously any attempt to do that is gonna get filtered through everybody's politics.
+And we're spending a lot of time today talking about ways in which to do better.

-And with that, we go to the point made by the last caller of the last hour, who uh took some offense.
+And with that, we go to the point made by the last caller of the last hour, who took some offense.

-He's a union guy and a hardworking union guy, I have no doubt about that.
+He's a union guy and a hardworking union guy.

 Great.